tubearchivist/tubearchivist/CONTRIBUTING.md

 npm install
 ```

-Then to start the developlent server:
+Then to start the frontend development server:

 ```bash
 npm run dev